softwareunderground/mattermost/notes.md

 Some error checking is performed; should there be problems the only real recourse is to read the init.sh, which is written as a mostly straight forward shell script.

+# Configurations

+After initializing the server, we needed to configure it to allow users to create their account without the need for an invitation.
+This can be done in the System Console (you need to login to Mattermost as an admin user) and in the `Signup` menu, set the `Enable Open Server:` option to true.

 # Health checks
 TODO